 - 1. Electronic -polarization(p_e)

-- 2. $Ionic polarization(p_i)$
+- 2. Ionic polarization(p_i)

 - 3. Orientation-polarization or di-polar polarization(p_o)

 - 4. Space-charge polarization(p_s)

-1.Electronic - polarization(p_e) or Atomic Polarization:
+1.Electronic -polarization(p_e)or Atomic Polarization:

-It is defined as polarization of rare-gas atoms in presence of an static electric field or polarization due to displacement of an electron-cloud from positive charge of nucleus in an atom in the presence of an electric field in a dielectric material is known as electronicpolarization(p_e).
-This involves the separation of the centre of the electron cloud around an atom with respect to the centre of its nucleus under the application of electric field
+It is defined as polarization of rare-gas atoms in the presence of a static electric field or polarization due to displacement of an electron-cloud from positive charge of nucleus in an atom in the presence of an electric field in a dielectric material is known as electronic-polarization(p_e).
+This involves the separation of the centre of the electron cloud around an atom with respect to the centre of its nucleus under the application of electric field.